Robust, Rapid, and Simple Gravitational-wave Parameter Estimation: Introduction

 There are also methods that train an algorithm to directly produce a posterior estimate which is then used as the proposal for importance sampling~\cite{Dax:2022pxd}; the success of these algorithms has demonstrated the potential for amortized approaches.
 A disadvantage of pure neural network based approaches is that the nature of the internal model representation is not always comprehensible.
 This can make it difficult to robustly extend into new regimes and can result in unpredictable behavior when new and unexpected inputs are observed.

 We demonstrate a simple technique for rapidly producing gravitational wave posteriors that is based on the ability for an approximate metric of the likelihood surface to be constructed.
-We show that using a naive brute-force tiling and exploration of this metric-space can be used as the basis for importance sampling.
-This approach achieves on average $35\%$ sampling efficiency for a fiducial analysis of binary neutron star mergers defined by their component masses, tidal deformabilities, and the spin components aligned with the orbital angular momentum; this means that an example analysis could achieve 5000 independent samples from the posterior with $\sim14,000$ likelihood calls.
-Furthermore, efficiencies of $>9-20\%$ can be achieved for typical precessing binary black hole binaries.
+We show that a naive brute-force tiling and exploration of this metric-space can be used as the basis for importance sampling.
+This approach achieves a median $35\%$ sampling efficiency for a fiducial population of binary neutron star mergers defined by their component masses, tidal deformabilities, and the spin components aligned with the orbital angular momentum; this means that an example analysis could achieve 5000 independent samples from the posterior with $\sim14,000$ likelihood calls.
+Furthermore, median efficiencies of $>9-20\%$ can be achieved for typical precessing binary black hole binaries.
 This performance is superior for typical sources to state-of-the art neural posterior methods~\cite{Dax:2022pxd} and avoids the need to train a potentially complicated latent space.
-Because this approach has no trained parameters and works directly with existing implementations of the gravitational-wave likelihood, it should be similarly robust to expected variations in detector noise as traditional sampling techniques.
+Because this approach has no trained parameters and works directly with existing implementations of the gravitational-wave likelihood, it should be similarly robust to expected variations in detector noise as traditional sampling techniques based on traditional approaches that make use of markov chains or nested sampling.
 Given these advantages, we expect significant impacts on both low-latency and high-throughput gravitational wave science.
 This approach may also become a model for similar scientific problems where the signal model has a well defined metric.